marco10x15/silverbullet-libraries/Mio_Diario_Photo_Gallery.md

     return nil
   end

-  local meta =
-    editor.getCurrentPageMeta()

-  if not meta or
+  if options.requirePhotos ~= false
+    and not photoGalleryHasPhotos(date)
-     meta.PhotoGallery == false then
+  then
     return nil
   end

   local details = {
     class =